 DIY or Hire a Plumber

 Plumbing is among the most marketable professions, and this comes as no surprise.
 Unlike some trades, people will always need plumbing work here and there every once in a while.
-As much as there are trained professional plumbers, many homeowners commonly take up DIY plumbing projects around their homes.
+Many homeowners commonly take up DIY plumbing projects around their homes as much as there are trained professional plumbers.
 They can be fun, and carrying out minor repairs yourself also helps in saving money.

 There is a thin line when deciding when your issue needs a DIY solution or when you should hire a plumber.
 It will usually vary depending on your expertise, but most DIY masters can only deal with some of the more minor issues.
 Here are some of the plumbing issues that you can DIY and the ones that need the attention of a trained professional.